 Your retirement allows you to bid farewell to all the stress and time constraints.
 Once there, you will be able to devote time to your hobbies, family, and post-retirement dreams.
 However, without savings or a regular flow of income, it might not be possible.
 Also, the rising medical costs and inflation can disrupt your peace of mind.
 Hence, you need to arrange for adequate funds for your retirement years with a sound retirement plan for your golden years.

 Retirement plans cater to different needs.
-One of those is a selection between a lump sum benefit and income benefit (regular payouts).
+One of those is a selection between a lump sum benefit and an income benefit (regular payouts).
 Here's a comparison of both to help you make an informed choice.

 An annuity plan provides a steady stream of income for life after you make a lump sum investment.

 You have the flexibility to choose from a wide range of payout options to suit your specific retirement needs.
-Also, you can avail tax# benefits under section 80CCC of the Income Tax Act, 1961.
+Also, you can avail tax# benefits under Section 80CCC of the Income Tax Act, 1961.

 What benefits do you get?